Jury selection on pause for ex-cop charged in Floyd's death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — The judge overseeing the trial of a former Minneapolis police officer accused in the death of George Floyd on Monday paused jury selection for at least a day while an appeal proceeds over the possible reinstatement of a third-degree murder charge.
+MINNEAPOLIS (AP) — The judge overseeing the trial of a former Minneapolis police officer accused in George Floyd’s death on Monday paused jury selection for at least a day while an appeal proceeds over the possible reinstatement of a third-degree murder charge.

-As hundreds of protesters gathered outside the courthouse to call for the conviction of Derek Chauvin, Judge Peter Cahill said he does not have jurisdiction to rule on whether the third-degree murder charge should be reinstated against the former officer while the issue is being appealed.
-But he said prosecutors’ arguments that the whole case would be impacted were “tenuous.”
+As hundreds of protesters gathered outside the courthouse to call for the conviction of Derek Chauvin, Judge Peter Cahill said he does not have jurisdiction to rule on whether the third-degree murder charge should be reinstated while the issue is being appealed.
+But he said prosecutors’ arguments that the whole case would be affected were “tenuous.”

 Chauvin is charged with second-degree murder and manslaughter in Floyd’s death.
 The Court of Appeals last week ordered Cahill to consider reinstating a third-degree murder charge that he had dismissed.
 Legal experts say reinstating the charge would improve the odds of getting a conviction.